Quadratic and Higher-Order Unconstrained Binary Optimization of Railway Rescheduling for Quantum Computing: Introduction

-There is a vast amount of research in the scope of resilience understood as capturing the railway system's capacity to maintain its function after a disruption~\cite{MATTSSON201516}.
-One may take advantage from job-shop approaches (parallel machine approach~\cite{LIU20092840}, machine unit approach~\cite{Lange2018} and buffer approach~\cite{BURDETT201085}), order and precedence variables~\cite{5874901} or discrete-time units~\cite{HARROD2009830}.
-There are also publications in which other techniques like genetic algorithms and Deep Learning techniques are used; one may find out more in numerous review papers~(e.g., \cite{8795577, Cordeau1998, 6920082}) in the scope of optimization methods to solve railway dispatching problems.
-Given the NP-hardness of the problem, it is very challenging to solve it on current computation machines in a reasonable time.
-We expect quantum computing gives hope to overcome this situation.
+There is a vast amount of research in the scope of resuming the railway system's capacity and proper functioning after a disruption; for a systematic review see ~\cite{MATTSSON201516}.
+There are also publications in which other techniques like genetic algorithms and deep learning techniques are used.
+One may find out more in numerous review papers \cite{8795577, Cordeau1998, 6920082} in the scope of optimization methods to solve railway conflict management problems.
+Given the NP-hardness of such rescheduling problems and their complexity, it is very challenging to solve them on current computational devices in a reasonable time.
+We expect quantum computing to offer novel opportunities to overcome these limitations.

-This paper is a follow-up of work done in~\cite{domino2020quantum} which comprises a dispatching problem encoded using QUBO on a single-track railway line.
-Now the restrictions of single-track are no more---by using our model, one can deal with typical traffic management problems also on the double- and multiple-track lines (including stations).
-However, contrary to~\cite{domino2020quantum}, we use a parallel machine approach improved by rerouting in a hybrid algorithm.
-The goal of this paper is to present the QUBO (quadratic unconstrained binary optimization) and HOBO (higher-order binary optimization) representations for typical railway traffic management problems in which we take minimal span between trains, minimal stay on stations, station/track occupation, and rolling stock circulation under consideration.
-The main result is the hybrid algorithm used to solve railway dispatching problems using quantum annealer or any other QUBO-based optimization device.
+In our approach, we chose the parallel machine approach, where trains have a fixed route within the stations~\cite{LIU20092840}.
+The reason is that passenger trains have fixed platforms within the station, and the platform change is an extraordinary situation that affects passengers.
+For demonstration reasons, we start with an Integer Linear Programming formulation where we use order variables~\cite{5874901} to determine the order of trains leaving the station.
+Alternatively, for the QUBO and HOBO approaches, we use discrete-time units~\cite{HARROD2009830}, in which binary variables describe whether the event happens at a given time.

-The motivation of this paper is to demonstrate that it is possible to encode railway traffic conditions and constraints as QUBOs, and HOBOs making it quantum computing ready.
-Such quantum computing may be applied as the algorithm's core applicable to solve the railway dispatching problem on the local scale.
-Our paper follows the research efforts towards solving transportation-related problems using quantum annealers~\cite{salehi2021unconstrained, ikeda2019application, borowski2020new} or quantum approximated optimization algorithm (QAOA)~\cite{glos2020space}.
+Our paper follows other research efforts towards solving transportation-related problems using quantum annealers~\cite{salehi2021unconstrained, borowski2020new, neukart2017traffic} or quantum approximate optimization algorithm~\cite{farhi2014quantum} (QAOA)~\cite{glos2020space}.
+HOBOs are considered in some mentioned papers for various transportation problems.
+However, up to our knowledge, HOBO formulation is considered to address the railway rescheduling problem for the first time.